alanshensihao/mobileservicemanagement/README.md

 # mobile-device-management

+The server must be running before the client.

 ## Dependencies

 java sdk, make, git

 ## Server

 Handles the client requests and handles the database.
-Server must be running before the client.

-Execute the following commands...
+In the first terminal...

+### Build Option #1

 cd src/server